FAQ

 The Supported Person is currently hospitalized; can you help?+

 Yes.
 We can support the administrative coordination around a hospital stay and discharge; follow-up appointments, referrals, records requests, vendor coordination, and clear written updates for the family.
-If you want a higher-frequency update cadence during an extended stay, some service levels include daily fees for additional coordination touchpoints and updates; see pricing for details.
+Hospitalization assistance is available as an add-on ($100/day); Expanded includes up to 1 day/month and Dedicated includes up to 2 days/month.
 We are not a clinical service and we do not provide emergency monitoring; if you believe there is an emergency, call 911 or your local emergency number.

 How does billing work?+